wesen/go-go-labs/cmd/apps/agent-task-sqlite/README.md

 # Agent Task SQLite

 A command-line tool for managing agent tasks, locations, and reports in SQLite.
-This tool provides a convenient interface for working with the agent task database, allowing you to organize analysis work through projects, assign tasks to agents, and track progress.
+This tool provides a convenient interface for working with the agent task database, allowing you to organize analysis work through projects, assign tasks to agents, and track progress with dependency management.

 ## Features

 - **Project Management**: Create and organize work into projects with friendly slugs
-- **Agent Management**: Register agents and assign them to tasks with slug-based identification
+- **Agent Management**: Register agents tied to specific projects with slug-based identification
 - **Task Management**: Create, query, and track analysis tasks with dependencies using flexible identifiers
+- **Dependency Blocking**: Tasks with incomplete dependencies cannot be assigned until prerequisites are completed
-- **Task Assignment**: Assign tasks to agents and automatically set them to in-progress
+- **Task Assignment**: Assign tasks to agents with validation and force reassignment options
+- **Project-Agent Binding**: Agents are tied to specific projects and cannot work on tasks from other projects
 - **Location Tracking**: Store and manage code locations relevant to tasks
 - **Report Generation**: Create reports linked to tasks and locations
 - **Slug-based Identification**: Use human-friendly slugs instead of numeric IDs
 - **Database Locking**: Safe concurrent access with automatic retry logic
+- **Debug Logging**: Comprehensive debug logging for troubleshooting

 ## Installation